odoo/odoo/doc/search-view.rst

 :js:class:`~openerp.web.search.Input` configured to be rendered in the drawer.

+.. [#previous]

-.. [#] the original view was implemented on top of a monkey-patched
-       VisualSearch, but as our needs diverged from VisualSearch's goal this made less and less sense ultimately leading to a clean-room reimplementation
+    the original view was implemented on top of a monkey-patched VisualSearch, but as our needs diverged from VisualSearch's goal this made less and less sense ultimately leading to a clean-room reimplementation

+.. [#no_impl]

-.. [#] In case you are extending the search view with a brand new type
+    In case you are extending the search view with a brand new type of input

-       of input
+.. [#completion]

-.. [#] Ideally this array should not hold more than about 10 items,
-       but the search view does not put any constraint on this at the moment.
+    Ideally this array should not hold more than about 10 items, but the search view does not put any constraint on this at the moment.
 Note that this may change.

+.. [#facet-field]

+    ``field`` does not actually need to be an instance of :js:class:`~openerp.web.search.Input`, nor does it need to be what created the facet, it just needs to provide the three facet-serialization methods
+    :js:func:`~openerp.web.search.Input.get_domain`,
+    :js:func:`~openerp.web.search.Input.get_context` and
+    :js:func:`~openerp.web.search.Input.get_gropuby`, existing
+    :js:class:`~openerp.web.search.Input` subtypes merely provide
+    convenient base implementation for those methods.

+    Complex search view inputs (especially those living in the drawer) may prefer using object literals with the right slots returning closed-over values or some other scheme un-bound to an actual :js:class:`~openerp.web.search.Input`, as
+    :js:class:`~openerp.web.search.CustomFilters` and
+    :js:class:`~openerp.web.search.Advanced` do.

+.. [#special]

-.. [#] search view fields may also bundle context data to add to the
+    search view fields may also bundle context data to add to the search context
-       search context

 .. _Backbone:
     http://documentcloud.github.com/backbone/